-- 1. A properly completed Implant and Warranty Registration form for both the VNS Therapy generator and the VNS Therapy lead must be returned to LivaNova USA, Inc. within sixty (60) days of device implantation; - 2.
-The battery in the VNS Therapy generator cannot have been depleted as a result of programming to unusually high output currents, pulse widths, or duty cycles, which will cause a high energy/current drain; - 3.
+- A properly completed Implant and Warranty Registration form for both the VNS Therapy generator and the VNS Therapy lead must be returned to LivaNova USA, Inc. within sixty (60) days of device implantation; - 2.
+The battery in the VNS Therapy generator cannot have been depleted as a result of programming to unusually high output currents, pulse widths, or duty cycles, which will cause a high energy / current drain: - 3.
 The VNS Therapy lead cannot have been cut or damaged due to excessive handling or abuse during surgical implantation; - 4.
-The product must have been used and prescribed in accordance with the VNS Therapy System and Programming System physician's manuals; - 5.
-The VNS Therapy generator or lead must have been implanted prior to its "Expiration Date;" - 6.
-The defective VNS Therapy generator or lead must be returned to LivaNova USA, Inc. with an accompanying Authorization number, available from Technical Support at 1 (866) 882-8804 (U.S. and Canada) or +1 (281) 228-7330 (Worldwide), and confirmed defective by the Quality Assurance Department; and - 7.
+The product must have been used and prescribed in accordance with the VNS Therapy and programming system physician's manuals; - 5.
+The VNS Therapy generator or lead must have been implanted prior to its "use by date"; - 6.
+The defective VNS Therapy generator or lead must be returned to LivaNova USA, Inc. with an accompanying Authorization number and confirmed defective by the Quality Assurance Department; - 7.
+To obtain an authorization number contact "Technical Support" on page 179; - 8.
 All returned VNS Therapy generators and leads shall become the property of LivaNova USA, Inc.

-Caution: Return explanted generators and leads to LivaNova USA, Inc. for examination and proper disposal, along with a completed Returned Product Report form.
-Before returning the lead, disinfect the device components with Betadine[®], Cidex[®] soak, or another similar disinfectant, and double-seal them in a pouch or other container properly labeled with a biohazard warning.
+CAUTION: Return explanted generators and leads to LivaNova USA, Inc. for examination and proper disposal, along with a completed returned product form.
+Before returning the lead, disinfect the device components with Betadine®, Cidex® soak, or another similar disinfectant, and double-seal them in a pouch or other container properly labeled with a biohazard warning.

 If the VNS Therapy generator or lead becomes defective within the warranty period, contact LivaNova USA, Inc. Customer Service for a no-cost replacement.
 LivaNova USA, Inc. reserves the right to replace a defective product with the most comparable product currently available.
+Returned biohazardous product should be clearly identified as such on the outside surface of the package.
+To access an electronic copy, see "Contacts and Resources" on the next page.